charlestati/Epitech-Api-CS/API-REFERENCE.md

 ## Configure JSON file

 This part is the most abstract part of this, but also the most important to properly configure {API#TECH}.
-Toute la configuration des données à recevoir, ainsi que l'architecture de la base de donnée est décrite dans un fichier de configuration JSON.
+All the configuration of the data to receive as well as the architecture of the database is described in a JSON configuration file.
 This one is divided in two part:

 ***